Bedrock-OSS/bedrock-wiki/docs/guide/troubleshooting.md

 Errors are not cleared between runs, so the errors you see in the content log may be _old_ errors from prior runs.
 :::

 The 'Content Log' is a list of issues found in your pack.
 Minecraft will generate this list every time your load your world.

-It can catch issues such as: - Wrong texture path - Wrong spelled component - Incorrect json structure
+It can catch issues such as:

+- Wrong texture path
+- Misspelled component
+- Incorrect json structure

 Content log can be turned on in in `Settings > Creator`.
 The content log will show in-game on load up, and if more errors occur during gameplay.